 For rooms: the percentage of teams that escape the room in the time allotted.
 This is often ballparked or blatantly misreported.

-Escape Room / Room Escape / Escape Game – (noun, singular) a game where a group of participants collaboratively solves puzzles, tasks, and challenges in a real-life environment in order to accomplish a goal within a set amount of time.
+Escape Room / Room Escape / Escape Game – (noun, singular) a game where a group of participants collaboratively discovers and solves puzzles, tasks, and challenges that require no outside knowledge at a physical venue in order to accomplish a goal within a set amount of time.

 Escape Room Logic – (noun, singular) a puzzle solution that makes sense in the context of solving puzzles within the game, but not within a game’s narrative.
 E.g. You’re a fugitive on the run from the police hunting for the information that will clear your name.
 Why are you counting the cups in a cabinet to get a lock combination?